-Prior to the riots, the ACLU supported the stay-at-home orders issued by governors.
+If ever there was a government ruling that the ACLU might be expected to oppose it would be the stay-at-home orders issued by governors.
+But it did not.
 The ACLU of Minnesota said that "measures like this have overwhelming support from public health experts trying to protect our collective well-being during this unparalleled crisis."
 When the Wisconsin Supreme Court struck down the governor's extension of a stay-at-home order, the Wisconsin affiliate condemned the court for ignoring health warnings, thus "jeopardizing the health of all Wisconsinites."